gephi/gephi-toolkit/README.md

-# Gephi Toolkit - All Gephi in one JAR library
+# Gephi Toolkit - All Gephi in one library
 [![build](https://github.com/gephi/gephi-toolkit/actions/workflows/ci.yml/badge.svg)](https://github.com/gephi/gephi-toolkit/actions/workflows/ci.yml)
 [![javadoc](https://javadoc.io/badge2/org.gephi/gephi-toolkit/javadoc.svg)](https://javadoc.io/doc/org.gephi/gephi-toolkit)

 The [Gephi](http://gephi.org) Toolkit project packages essential Gephi modules (Graph, Layout, Filters, IO…) in a standard Java library.
 It can be used on a server or command-line tool to do the same things Gephi does, but programmatically.

+It follows the same versioning as Gephi.
+A new version of the toolkit is released when a new version of Gephi is released.

 ## Use the toolkit

-Best way to start is through examples on [Toolkit Demos](https://github.com/gephi/gephi-toolkit).
+Best way to start is through examples on [Toolkit Demos](https://github.com/gephi/gephi-toolkit-demos).
 It shows examples how to use the toolkit.
 If you need support, the community can help you on [Discussions](https://github.com/gephi/gephi-toolkit/discussions/categories/q-a).

 - [Gephi Toolkit Tutorial](http://www.slideshare.net/gephi/gephi-toolkit-tutorialtoolkit)